Digital Reserve Currency (DRC) Price Hits $0.0014 on Top Exchanges

-Digital Reserve Currency (CURRENCY:DRC) traded down 4.7% against the dollar during the 24-hour period ending at 18:00 PM Eastern on November 18th.
-Digital Reserve Currency has a total market cap of $1.36 million and $8,144.00 worth of Digital Reserve Currency was traded on exchanges in the last 24 hours.
-During the last week, Digital Reserve Currency has traded down 32.6% against the dollar.
-One Digital Reserve Currency coin can currently be purchased for approximately $0.0014 or 0.00000002 BTC on major exchanges.
+Digital Reserve Currency (CURRENCY:DRC) traded 2.9% lower against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on November 24th.
+In the last week, Digital Reserve Currency has traded 7.2% lower against the dollar.
+One Digital Reserve Currency coin can currently be purchased for about $0.0014 or 0.00000002 BTC on cryptocurrency exchanges.
+Digital Reserve Currency has a total market cap of $1.35 million and approximately $6,796.00 worth of Digital Reserve Currency was traded on exchanges in the last 24 hours.

 About Digital Reserve Currency